google-github-actions/deploy-cloud-functions/README.md

 - `env_vars_file`: (Optional) Path to a local YAML file with definitions for all environment variables.
 An example env_vars_file can be found [here](tests/env-var-files/test.good.yaml).
 Only one of env_vars or env_vars_file can be specified.

+- `labels`: (Optional) List of key-value pairs to set as function labels in the form label1=VALUE1,label2=VALUE2.

 - `source_dir`: (Optional) Source directory for the function.
 Defaults to current directory.

 - `project_id`: (Optional) ID of the Google Cloud project.
 If provided, this